Fiat 127: Series 1

 It was also the first car fitted with an all-polypropylene bumper on steel support.
 The 127 was an instant success, winning the European Car of the Year award for 1972, and quickly became one of the best-selling cars in Europe for several years.
 It was the third Fiat in six years to receive this accolade.

 In June 1974, slightly over three years after the model's introduction, Fiat reported that the one millionth 127 had been completed at the Mirafiori plant in Turin, after just over three years in production.
 The (in its time) hugely successful Fiat 600 had taken seven years to reach that same milestone.

 The Series 1 car changed little during its lifetime.
 However, in May 1973 saloons became available in both standard and deluxe versions.
 In 1975 the 127 Special variant was released which featured a restyled front grille and detail changes to the interior.
 The deluxe version was differentiated by its reclining front seats and opening hinged rear side windows as standard equipment.
-During the next couple of years the Fiat 850, which had initially been marketed alongside the 127, was withdrawn from most markets.
 In early 1976, the 127's engine was lightly modified to help it meet new emissions standards.
 A new carburetor and adjusted valve timing lowered power by two horsepower but also increased fuel economy by about ten percent.